gooddata/gooddata-ui-sdk/tools/dashboard-plugin-template/README.template.md

 Building a new plugin is easy.
 Before you start, ensure that your `.env` and `.env.secrets` files are set up correctly.

+0. (Optional) Export catalog: `{{packageManager}} run refresh-md`

+    To make referencing various metadata objects easier in your plugin, you can use the [Export catalog](https://sdk.gooddata.com/gooddata-ui/docs/export_catalog.html) feature to get a easy-to-use list of the various MD objects in your workspace (insights, dashboards, attributes, etc.).
+    For convenience, this was integrated to your plugin, just run `{{packageManager}} run refresh-md`.
+    This will connect to the workspace specified in the `.env` file using the credentials from `.env.secrets` and populate the file `src/md/full.{{language}}` with information about the metadata objects available in the specified workspace.
+    See the [Export catalog](https://sdk.gooddata.com/gooddata-ui/docs/export_catalog.html) documentation page for more information.

 1. Start the development server: `{{packageManager}} start`

     To verify everything works correctly, navigate to `{{protocol}}//127.0.0.1:3001`.
 You should see your existing